Vladimir-csp/uwsm/README.md

 ### 3. Applications and Slices

-Applications should be lanuched in their own user-level systemd units.
+Applications should be launched in their own user-level systemd units.

 Some applications (usually those intended to be autostarted in a graphical session) are shipped with their own units.
 Check and enable them with: